aws-samples/msk-powered-financial-data-feed/README.md

 To deploy this solution, you need to do the following:

 •	[Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one and log in.
+We’ll call this the producer account.
 Then create an IAM user with full admin permissions as described at [Create an Administrator](https://docs.aws.amazon.com/streams/latest/dev/setting-up.html) User.
 Log out and log back into the AWS console as this IAM admin user.

-*NOTE:* You will need two AWS accounts - a producer account and a consumer account.
-This entire setup may take up to 1 hour and 30 minutes.
+•   Create an EC2 key pair named *my-ec2-keypair* in this producer account.
+If you already have an EC2 key pair, you can skip this step

+•	Sign up for a free Basic account at [Alpaca](https://alpaca.markets/data) to get your Alpaca API key and secret key.
+Alpaca will provide the real time stock quotes for our input data feed.

 •	Install the AWS Command Line Interface (AWS CLI) on your local development machine and create a profile for the admin user as described at [Set Up the AWS CLI](https://docs.aws.amazon.com/streams/latest/dev/setup-awscli.html).

-•	Create an EC2 key pair named *my-ec2-keypair* in both accounts to enable connections for our producer and consumer EC2 instances.
-If you change the key pair's name, ensure you update the *keyPairName* parameter in the *parameters.py* file located in the *dataFeedMsk* folder.

 •	Install the latest version of AWS CDK globally